ccxtechnologies/nuttx/README.md

 Press ESC-ESC to exit from menuconfig.
 You will be prompted to save changes.

+## Build Nuttx
+To start the building process simply type:

+    make

 ## Flashing the image onto SD Card